PARIS: LA VIE PARISIENNE

 Living in Paris had always been a dream of mine.
 Last summer, it was finally time to start living this dream.
-I got a summer internship as wedding planner in the city of love, and was finally able to grab my luggage and move into my very own Parisian apartment.
+I got that so awaited summer internship in the city of love, and was finally able to grab my luggage and move into my very own Parisian apartment.

 I still smile when I think back to my time in Paris.
 It has been a great summer with tons of memories.
 But what is it really like to live in Paris as a foreigner?